galiprandi/smart-doc/README.md

 - Monorepo `paths` and selective updates
 - PAT vs `GITHUB_TOKEN`, merge modes, and troubleshooting

+## Cold start baseline (optional)

+- If you enable `full_repo_when_missing_docs: true` and the `docs/` folder is empty, Smart Doc writes a minimal `docs/README.md` baseline on the first run.
+This guarantees a tangible artifact/commit for the first execution.
+Subsequent runs extend/replace this baseline based on diffs.

 ## Model compatibility

 ## Model selection